Overview

 Figure #4: Svg 1 icon

-In this section we are going to build the button, position the button and the menu_bg element and then animate the opening of the menu.
+In this section we are going to build the button, position the button in regard to the menu_bg element and then animate the opening of the menu.

 1. Add another Draw Rectangle to the skin and set the following properties: